ROCm/jitify/README.md

  * Dealing with kernel name mangling
  * Reflecting kernel template parameters into strings
  * Compiling specifically for the current device's compute capability
+ * On HIP:
+    * Linking to pre-compiled LLVM IR/Bitcode as file or kernels as string
+ * On CUDA:
     * Linking to pre-compiled PTX/CUBIN/FATBIN/object/library files
     * Support for CUDA versions 7.0, 7.5, 8.0, 9.x, 10.x, on both Linux and Windows
  * Convenient parallel_for function and lambda support
  * \*New\* jitify::experimental API provides serialization capabilities to enable [user-managed hashing and caching](https://github.com/rapidsai/cudf/blob/v0.12.0/cpp/src/jit/cache.h)

-Things you can do with Jitify and NVRTC:
+Things you can do with Jitify and NVRTC/HIPRTC:

- * *Rapidly port existing code* to use CUDA Runtime Compilation
+ * *Rapidly port existing code* to use CUDA/HIP Runtime Compilation
  * *Dramatically reduce code volume* and offline-compilation times
  * *Increase kernel performance* by baking in runtime constants and autotuning